drakeworks/tron-loadtest-trc20/README.md

 # Tron Loadtest USDT-TRC20
-Script to automate USDT TRC-20 transactions on Tron testnet.
+Script to automate TRC20 token transactions on Tron testnet for system load testing purposes.

 The key components of the project are:

-- **Tron Network**: We use the Tron test network, known as "Nile," to send transactions.
+- **Tron Network**: Uses the Tron test network (Nile) to send transactions safely
+- **TRC20 Tokens**: Supports most TRC-20 tokens (including USDT), with configurable contract addresses
-- **Private Keys**: Transactions are sent from randomly selected private keys.
+- **Private Keys**: Transactions are sent from randomly selected private keys
-- **Recipient Addresses**: Transactions are sent to a list of predetermined recipient addresses.
+- **Recipient Addresses**: Transactions are sent to a list of predetermined recipient addresses
-- **Transaction Variability**: The amount and interval between transactions are random to simulate real transactions.
+- **Transaction Variability**: Random amounts and intervals between transactions simulate real network activity

 ## Requirements